Here's my personal Claude Code setup, refined over months of daily use across multiple projects. Last updated: April 2026.

 Code comments as instructions

 Add // CLAUDE: comments in key utility files.
-When Claude reads these files to understand the patterns, it inherits the instructions for free, 0 extra tokens in the context.
+When Claude reads those files to understand the patterns, it inherits the instructions for free, 0 extra tokens in the context.

 Concrete examples: